Nations and Nationalism in the Contemporary World

 Convenors: Saša Božić and Siniša Malešević

-The third annual ASEN summer school will take place from 10th to 16th June, 2024, at the University of Zadar in Croatia, looking at different themes in the study of nationalism and ethnicity.
+The fourth annual ASEN summer school will take place from 9th to 15th June, 2025, at the University of Zadar in Croatia, looking at different themes in the study of nationalism and ethnicity.

 Confirmed speakers include